 What are the chances I was exposed to DES?

 If you were pregnant between 1938-1971 and were prescribed any medications for bleeding, miscarriage, premature birth or diabetes, you may have been prescribed DES.
 If you were born during that time frame, ask your mother (or other relatives who might know her pregnancy history) about any medications she may have been given while pregnant with you.
 Also, assess your health history to see if the medical problems you’ve experienced are those listed on this website.
 That may be a clue because it has become increasingly less likely that you can obtain medical record confirmation of exposure.
+If your grandmother was pregnant during those years, or your mother or father was born then, you may be a DES Granddaughter or DES Grandson.
+Please see our DES Grandchildren page for possible impacts on your health.

 What Is My Risk For Cancer As A DES Daughter?